 Automation in Retail is the Future...
 Inevitably

 How should retailers prepare for the retail automation revolution?
 The popular opinion is that retail automation will cause people to lose jobs when instead, there will be significant job transformations.
-For example, autonomous robots can automate inventory monitoring.
+For example, 5G-enabled autonomous robots can automate inventory monitoring.
 This gives retail associates more time to focus on doing other tasks: helping customers, cleaning or adding checkout cashiers.

 Retail automation not only improves the customer experience but sustains growth for businesses.
 For example, automating workflows across the retail landscape enables retailers to focus on optimizing processes for growth instead of building new ones.

 Automated technologies can even protect a business from fraud, theft and suspicious people.
 Fraud is the top concern for retailers, according to the National Retail Federation.
 One study found that 70% of retailers have machine-learning analytics very high on the priority list for fraud mitigation investments.